The function step_pd_point_cloud()

 finite metric space) via the Vietoris–Rips filtration and is ported to R

-through ripserr
+through ripserr.

-calls the Dionysus, PHAT, and GUDHI libraries to compute PH via
+TDA calls the Dionysus, PHAT, and GUDHI libraries

-Vietoris–Rips and alpha filtrations.
+to compute PH via Vietoris–Rips and alpha filtrations.
 The filtration

-the choice of filtration while the engine
+parameter controls the choice of filtration while the engine

-manually select an implementation.
+allows the user to manually select an implementation.

 The max_hom_degree